 When the recovery process is completed, you can access and check the recovered files by clicking the destination folder.

 Losing a Notepad file can be irritating, but it’s not always the end of the road.
-Whether you’ve accidentally closed an unsaved file, or you’ve deleted it by mistake, these effective methods you can try to recover your lost data.
+Whether you’ve accidentally closed an unsaved Notepad file, or you’ve deleted notes by mistake, these effective methods you can try to recover your lost or unsaved Notepad files.
 With the right steps, your valuable notes can be brought back in just a few clicks.

 If you prefer tools that are novice-friendly, MyRecover is highly recommended.
 For more professional needs, MyRecover's Professional and Technician editions are better suited—they allow data recovery from crashed systems.